easyscience/EasyCrystallography/docs/src/components/spacegroup.rst

 XYZ operators
 ^^^^^^^^^^^^^^^^^^^^^^
 Often spacegroups are defined by a set `XYZ` operators.
 These operators are used to define the symmetry operations of the spacegroup.
 These can be used to create a spacegroup, but cannot be used to define arbitrarily groups.
-The method :meth:`easyCrystallography.Components.SpaceGroup.SpaceGroup.from_xyz_string` is used for generation.
+The method :meth:`easycrystallography.Components.SpaceGroup.SpaceGroup.from_xyz_string` is used for generation.

 .. code-block:: python

-    from easyCrystallography.Components.SpaceGroup import SpaceGroup
+    from easycrystallography.Components.SpaceGroup import SpaceGroup

     # Define the operators for the 'C m c a' spacegroup
     xyz = ['x,y,z',